chef/chef-web-docs/content/unified_mode.md

     weight = 20
 +++

-Unified mode is a setting which eliminates the distinction between the compile and converge modes in the way that Chef Infra recipe and resources are parsed.
-The setting replaces Chef Infra's two pass parsing with single pass parsing, so that resources are executed as soon as they are declared.
+Unified mode is a setting that eliminates the distinction between the compile and converge modes in the way that Chef Infra recipes and resources are parsed.
+The unified mode setting replaces Chef Infra's two-pass parsing with single-pass parsing so that resources are executed as soon as they are declared.

 This results in considerably clearer code, with considerably less Ruby knowledge required to understand the order of operations.

 ## Unified Mode for Custom Resources

-Unified mode can be turned on for a resource, with the `unified_mode` method, which takes a Boolean argument:
+Unified mode can be turned on for a resource with the `unified_mode` method, which takes a Boolean argument:

 ```ruby
 unifed_mode true